We're hiring

 What is Unemployment?

-Unemployment refers to a situation in which individuals seek employment but cannot find one.
-It is an economic condition that shows the health of the nation’s economy in terms of the ability to find work and provide jobs to those who want to work.
+One key component in unemployment is that an individual must be of working age and should have the ability to start working when a job is offered.
+It is an economic condition that shows the health of the nation’s economy in terms of the ability to find work and provide employment to those who want to work.
+In India, unemployment does not include those who have stopped working due to retirement, education, or disability.

-Types of Unemployment Relevant to HR
+Types of Unemployment

-Various types are essential for human resources professionals as they directly impact workforce management and recruitment strategies.
+Various types are essential for human resources professionals, as they directly impact workforce management and recruitment strategies.
 Some of these types are mentioned below.

-1. Frictional Unemployment
+Frictional Unemployment

-2. Structural Unemployment
+Structural Unemployment

-3. Cyclical Unemployment
+Cyclical Unemployment

-4. Seasonal Unemployment
+Seasonal Unemployment

-5. Disguised Unemployment
+Disguised Unemployment

-6. Technological Unemployment
+Technological Unemployment

-7. Vulnerable Unemployment
+Vulnerable Unemployment

 Understanding the different types of out-of-work for effective workplace management and recruitment strategies is essential.